mattrude/xmpp-site/pages/using-conferences.md

 ### HTTP File Upload

+A conference room shares uploaded files diffrently then a single person chat.
+When a file is uploaded in a conference room, the file is uploaded directly to the XMPP server, it is stored there and a URL is produced and sent to the other users in the conference room.
+The other users can then download the image from the URL that points back to the XMPP server.
+The URL is a randomly created ID and should be very hard, but not imposiable to guess the URL by a outside user.

+The upload services URL is <code class="highlighter-rouge">upload.mattrude.com</code>, the fingerprints are listed on the <a href="/certificates/">certificates</a> page.

 ### Security Labels

 A security label, sometimes referred to as a confidentiality label, is a structured representation of the sensitivity of a piece of information.
 A security label is used in conjunction with a clearance, a structured representation of what information sensitivities a person (or other entity) is authorized to access, and a security policy to control access to each piece of information.
 Security Lables are described in <a href="https://xmpp.org/extensions/xep-0258.html">XEP-0258</a>.

+## Managing a Conference

+### Conference room options

+* <b>Name:</b> The name of the conference room.
+* <b>Description:</b> The conference room descriptions
+* <b>Persistent:</b> Prevent the room from being deleted after the last user leaves.
+* <b>Searchable:</b> Allows users to search for the room in the list of rooms on the server and connect.
+* <b>Change Subject:</b> Allow none <u>admins</u> to change the rooms subject.
+* <b>Password:</b> Set the password for the room; all users who wish to access the room, must use the password to enter.
+* <b>Moderated:</b> Moderated rooms require a admin to approve each message before it is delevered to the rest of the room.
+* <b>Members-Only:</b> Only allow members of the room to enter the room.
+* <b>History:</b> Maximum number of past messages to return by the server when a user connects.
+* <b>Logging:</b> Enable external logging for the room; when enabled, any user on the internet may view this log.

 {% if site.fingerprints == 1 %}
 ## Certificate Fingerprints